Vodafone brings Africa's M-Pesa mobile money to Europe

 The British group launched M-Pesa in Kenya in 2007 through its Safaricom operations.
 Since then the service has spread rapidly and in the last 12 months it has rolled the service out to its operations in Egypt, India, Lesotho and Mozambique.

-About 16.8 million customers were actively using the service by the end of last year, making more than $1.2 billion worth of transactions per month.
+About 16.8 million customers were actively using the service by the end of last year, making more than $1.2 billion (720 million pounds) worth of transactions per month.

 Vodafone had 8.3 million customers in Romania at the end of last year.